rosie068/cheating-daddy-radio/USER_INSTALLATION_GUIDE.md

 After successfully opening TriFetch:

-1. **Grant Permissions**: TriFetch will ask for screen recording permissions
+1. **Grant Permissions**: TriFetch will ask for screen recording permissions when you first use "Generate Report"
 2. **API Key**: You'll need to add your Gemini API key in the main screen
 3. **Onboarding**: Follow the onboarding slides to set up the app
 4. **Passcode**: Enter your provided passcode to start using the AI assistant

+## What's New in This Version

+- **Fixed Screen Recording Permissions**: TriFetch now properly appears in macOS Screen Recording permissions
+- **Improved App Registration**: Better integration with macOS system permissions
+- **Enhanced User Experience**: Clearer permission dialogs and better error messages

 ---